Prediction and control of spatiotemporal chaos by learning conjugate tubular neighborhoods: Symmetry reduction of the Kuramoto--Sivashinsky system

 In Fourier space, the translations $\oT_{\de x} u(x,t) = u(x - \de x,t)$ correspond to the rotations $\oR (\th) v_k = e^{i k \th} v_k$ where $\th = 2 \pi \de x / L$.
 Let $\ph_2 (t) = \angle v_2 (t)$ be the complex phase of the second Fourier mode, it is straightforward to confirm that the transformation \eq{phase_fixing}{ v'_k = \ga \left(\frac{\pi}{4} - \frac{\ph_2}{2} \right) v_k } sets the phase of the $v'_k$ to $\pi/2$.
 Although its exact value is irrelevant at this stage, setting this to $\pi/2$ is going to be convenient later.
 Unlike fixing the phase of the first Fourier mode, however, the transformation \eqref{phase_fixing} does not fully eliminate the translations, since $\oR (\pi) v'_2 = v_2$ also satisfies the phase condition, whereas the odd modes pick up a phase of $e^{i \pi}$.
 In other words, the reduced dynamics in the space of $v'_k$ have a $\pi$-rotation symmetry which can be expressed as \eq{pi_symm}{ \oR (\pi) v'_k =

 } This multiplicity is easily eliminated by the 2-to-1 transformation \eq{pi_symm_red}{ v''_k =

 } where $\ph'_1 = \angle v'_1$.
 Noting that $\ph'_1 \rightarrow \ph'_1 + \pi$ under the action of $\oR (\pi)$, one can confirm that $v''_k$ are invariant under this symmetry.
-The discrete symmetry reducing transformation \eqref{pi_symm_red} is a simple application of the general method for reducing cyclic symmetries described in \cite{kneer2023learning}.
+The discrete symmetry reducing transformation \eqref{pi_symm_red} is a simple application of the general method for reducing cyclic symmetries which will be presented in a separate publication \cite{kneer2023learning}.
 The final remaining symmetry of the system is the reflection and in order to reduce it, one first needs to find its action on the translation-invariant modes $v''_k$.
 As stated earlier, the phase condition $\ph'_2 = \pi/2$ which ensures that $v'_2$ is purely imaginary is convenient since it is invariant under the action of reflection $\oM v_k = -v_k^*$, where $^*$ indicates complex conjugation.
 Thus, the action of $\oM$ on the modes $v'_k$ is the same as that on $v_k$.
 The $\pi$-reducing transformation \eqref{pi_symm_red}, however, introduces an additional phase factor and which yields the action of $\oM$ on $v''_k$ as \eq{pi_symm}{ \oM v''_k =

 } In order to follow the same recipe as the reduction of the rotation-by-$\pi$ symmetry, one first needs to express the symmetry action as a complex phase $e^{i \pi}$.
 This is achieved grouping the symmetry-invariant parts $\Re v''_{1,3,5,\ldots}$ and $\Im v''_{0, 2, 4, \ldots}$ and sign changing components $\Im v''_{1,3,5,\ldots}$ and $\Re v''_{0, 2, 4, \ldots}$ into new variables $w^+_k$ and $w^-_k$ such that $\oM w^+_k = w^+_k$ and $\oM w^-_k = e^{i \pi} w^-_k$.
 Finally, one can generate a symmetry-reducing variable \eq{what}{ \hat{w} = \sum_k c_k w^-_k \,, } where $c_k$ are coefficients and use its phase $\ph_\oM = \angle \hat{w}$ to transform $w^-_k$ as $\hat{w}^-_k = e^{i \ph_\oM} \hat{w}^-_k$, which are invariant under $\oM$.
 For the results of this paper, I determined $c_k$ by maximizing the amplitude of $\hat{w}$ \eqref{what} in order to avoid fast phase oscillations.
 These coefficients along with the \texttt{python} implementations of forward and backward transformations are openly available in the code repository \cite{budanur2023conjnet} accompanying this paper.